 What is a museum in France?

-Museums with the name «Musée de France» are distributed in all regions and receive priority support from the State.
+Distributed in all regions, the museums with the name «musée de France» benefit in priority from State aid.
 The «museums of France» have several missions and must meet certain criteria.
-The Department has scientific and technical control over museum collections management.
-They advise them in their architectural and museum projects as part of the Heritage Code, which gives meaning to the name «Musée de France».
+The Ministry’s services exercise scientific and technical control over the management of collections by museums.
+They advise them in their architectural and museographic projects within the framework of the Heritage Code which gives meaning to the appellation «Musée de France».

 What is the name «Musée de France»?

-This designation reflects the recognition of the institution by the Ministry of Culture.
+This name reflects the recognition of the institution by the Ministry of Culture.
 It signals to visitors the interest of the museum and its collections.
-This concerns just over 1,200 institutions in France, each of which offers a building, collections accessible to the public, a team of professionals and a guarantee of quality.
-In all regions, from large cities to urban areas, from overseas to abroad, these institutions are spread over the entire national territory.
+This concerns just over 1,200 institutions in France, each of which offers a building, publicly accessible collections, a team of professionals and a guarantee of quality.
+In all regions, from large cities to urban areas, from overseas to international, these institutions are distributed throughout the national territory.

 A collection unique in the world

-The museums of France present a collection of collections unique in the world.
-Because of their extreme variety, these collections can interest all audiences.
-This variety is both chronological (from the first artistic gestures of the dawn of humanity to the prototype of the Concorde, via the Mona Lisa) and geographical (from ancient Egypt to pre-Columbian America, via the Far East, India, the Pacific or Alaska).
+The museums of France present a set of collections unique in the world.
+By their extreme variety, these collections can interest all audiences.
+This variety is as much chronological (from the first artistic gestures of the dawn of humanity to the prototype of Concord, via the Mona Lisa) as geographical (from ancient Egypt to pre-Columbian America via the Far East, India, the Pacific or Alaska).

-The collections bear witness to national history (Prise de la Bastille, Sacre de Napoléon, Résistance, etc.) or international history (American War of Independence, explorations, etc.), as to everyday life (school, medicine, religion, clothing, environment, etc.)as well as many trades (crafts, boating, agriculture, mining, industry, etc.).
-Not forgetting musicians, writers, fashion designers, politicians and inventors, some very famous (Louis Braille, inventor of a writing system for the blind, etc.), others unknown while their inventions have changed our lives (Barthélémy Thimonnier, inventor of the sewing machine…).
-Products of nature (minerals, etc.) as well as human activity, the most precious objects (silverware) are close to others, very simple, or sometimes of an unexpected technique (feather objects, etc.).
+The collections bear witness to national history (Storming of the Bastille, Coronation of Napoleon, Resistance, etc.) or international history (American Revolutionary War, explorations, etc.), as well as to everyday life (school, medicine, religion, clothing, environment, etc.), as well as many trades (crafts, boating, agriculture, mining, industry, etc.).
+Not to mention musicians, writers, fashion designers, political figures or inventors, some very famous (Louis Braille, inventor of a writing system for the blind…), others unknown while their inventions have changed our lives (Barthélémy Thimonnier, inventor of the sewing machine…).
+Products of nature (minerals, etc.) as well as of human activity, the most precious objects (goldsmithery) coexist with others, very simple, or sometimes with an unexpected technique (feather objects, etc.).

-This diversity finds its coherence through the law of 4 January 2002, which lays down the first legal definition of the museum by specifying its role and its position in relation to the expectations of society.
-It not only prescribes the heritage role of museums (preserving, studying, enriching collections) but also affirms their missions of education and dissemination of knowledge.
-It harmonises the status of state-recognised museums, whether they are public or private.
-It improves the protection of the collections, affirming their inalienable character, while respecting the principle of public property ownership.
-It reserves the control of the State to the only museums that have applied for and obtained the name «Musée de France» and highlights the advisory mission that falls to the State services.
+This diversity finds its coherence through the law of January 4, 2002, which establishes the first legal definition of the museum by specifying its role and its position vis-à-vis the expectations of society.
+It not only decrees the heritage role of museums (to preserve, study, enrich collections) but also affirms their missions of education and dissemination of knowledge.
+It harmonizes the status of museums recognized by the State, whether under public or private law.
+It improves the protection of the collections, affirming their inalienable character, in compliance with the principle of public domain.
+It reserves the control of the State only to museums that have requested and obtained the name «Musée de France» and highlights the advisory mission that falls to the services of the State.

-5% of museums in France belong to the State, 13% to private non-profit-making law and about 82% to local authorities.
+5% of museums in France are state-owned, 13% are private non-profit-making and about 82% are local authorities.

-The collection in the heart of the museum
+The collection at the heart of the museum

-A «museum of France», within the meaning of the law of 4 January 2002, integrated into the Heritage Code, is above all a “a permanent collection of property whose preservation and presentation are of public interest and organized for the purpose of public knowledge, education and enjoyment”.
+A «musée de France», within the meaning of the law of 4 January 2002, integrated into the Heritage Code, is above all a “a permanent collection of assets whose preservation and presentation are of public interest and organized for the benefit of public knowledge, education and enjoyment”.

 Four permanent missions